 Accreditation means that the Commissions of the accrediting agencies have determined that the Franciscan School of Theology has clearly defined objectives appropriate to post-secondary education and is implementing them in a manner consistent with the Commissions’ standards.

 The Franciscan School of Theology is accredited by two agencies:

 - Commission on Accrediting of the Association of Theological Schools in the United States and Canada (ATS)

-Accredited by the Commission on Accrediting of the Association of Theological Schools in the United States and Canada, and the following degree programs are approved: MDiv, MA in Ministry for a Multicultural Church, MA, MTS.
+Accredited by the Commission on Accrediting of the Association of Theological Schools in the United States and Canada, and the following degree programs are approved: Master of Divinity (MDiv) and Master of Theological Studies (MTS).
 The Commission contact information is:

 10 Summit Park Drive

 Pittsburgh, PA 15275

 Fax: (412) 788-6510

 - Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges (WASC)